5260P Procedure - Personnel Records

 Contents of Personnel File

 A personnel file may contain, but is not limited to, professional certificates, transcripts from colleges or universities, a record of previous employment, evaluations, professional assessment instruments, letters of recommendation, and copies of district contracts.
 All material in the personnel file must be related to the staff member's work, position, salary, or employment status in the district.
-A staff member may petition that the personnel office review all information in the personnel file.
+Annually, a staff member may petition that the human resources office review all information in the personnel file.
 The personnel office shall determine if there is any irrelevant information and shall remove all such from the file.
 If the staff member does not concur with that material that remains, the staff member may file a statement of rebuttal or correction to be placed into the file.
+A former staff member retains the right of rebuttal or correction for up to two years after employment is terminated.

-Staff Member's Right to Object to Material Added
+Staff Member's Right to APPEAL

 Date: 10/14/08